andyhasit/redrunner/packages/babel-plugin-redrunner/README.md

 }
 ```

-The `__html__` property is removed and in its place we define fields on the prototype (we can't replace ES6 with more ES6) which interact with core library code (View & Wrapper).
+The `__html__` property is removed and in its place we define fields on the prototype which interact with core library code (View & Wrapper).

 These fields include: